Author: Ian Britz

 Tip: While you could create a separate Validation Model for every relationship, it's considered a best practice to use a single Model with Multiple Measure Groups, instead.

-A relationship between Dimension Members is determined by whether or not a record exists in the Model with the relevant members.
-In the example below, we can see that the Brands Adair, Aviva, and Harper are valid Brands within the United States, while Zofia is not.
+A relationship between Dimension Members is determined by whether or not a record exists in the Model with the relevant Members.
+In the example below, we can see that the brands Adair, Aviva, and Harper are valid Brands within the United States, while Zofia isn't.

-Note: The values used in these Models is not important.
-By convention the number 1 is used, but what's important is that a record exists, not what the value is.
+Note: The values used in these Models are not important.
+By convention the number 1.00 is used, but what's important is that a record exists, not the value itself.

 Adding Relationships to Forms

-Then you can choose where to apply this relationship.
-If we want to limit which Brands can be selected based on the Entity, we would apply this relationship to the Brand Filter.
-If we instead applied the relationship to the Entity Filter, we would see the inverse-- i.e., the selectable Entities would be limited by which Brand was chosen.
+If we want to limit which brands can be selected based on the entity, we would apply this relationship to the Brand Filter.
+If we instead applied the relationship to the Entity Filter, we would see the inverse—i.e., the selectable entities would be limited by the chosen brand.

 Examples